 Mary Star of the Sea Senior Apartments, 41 1st Street

-Christos Tsiamis, EPA Project Manager, presented the updates.
+Christos Tsiamis, Remedial Project Manager for EPA, presented the updates:

 Work has not started yet due to a number of issues.
 We did not expect difficulty installing the bulkheads, but there were surprises at the site that prevent bulkheads from being installed which precludes work.
 The location selected has issues because there’s a building on the south side across from Whole Foods in bad structural shape and very close to the canal.
 When the contractor began hammering the bulkhead in, the building cracks were exacerbated.
 On the Whole Foods side there is an old bulkhead with new soil placed behind it.
 When new soil is put there it must be compacted so it is strong enough to support everything.
 Compaction is not always done at the level needed and we see displacement of the pavers and in the soil closer to the Canal.

 The way the project works, the PRPs created a trust which contracts with companies to do the work.
 That contract states that the contractor is allowed to select the means and methods to conduct the work.
 Contracts are very important in this country.
 EPA could not intervene because the contract was between the trust and the company, and EPA is not a party to the contract.
 The contractor was using a huge vibratory hammer for the installation of several sheet piles – these vibrations get transferred vertically and horizontally.
 There are tools that try to prevent vertical shifts and stunt it.